Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 Quality vs VRAM Tradeoffs

 Q4_K_M is the sweet spot for most users.
-It offers the best balance of quality, speed, and memory efficiency.
-Going lower (Q3, Q2) causes significant quality degradation and unpredictable behavior.
-Going higher (Q6, Q8) requires substantially more VRAM with diminishing quality improvements.
+It’s the best tradeoff between quality and memory savings.
+Going lower (Q3, Q2) tanks quality and makes output unpredictable.
+Going higher (Q6, Q8) eats a lot more VRAM for diminishing returns.

-For coding tasks specifically, the quality difference between Q4 and Q8 becomes more apparent.
-If you have the VRAM headroom, Q5_K_M or Q6_K provides a meaningful improvement for technical work.
+For coding tasks, the quality gap between Q4 and Q8 is more noticeable.
+If you have the VRAM headroom, Q5_K_M or Q6_K makes a real difference for technical work.

 | Use Case | Recommended Minimum |